codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ### Installing multiple runtimes with a single agent

-It is also possible, for advanced users to install a single agent that can manage multiple runtime environments.
+Advanced users can install a single agent to manage multiple runtime environments.

->NOTE: Please make sure that the cluster where the agent is installed has network access to the other clusters of the runtimes
+>NOTE: The cluster where the agent is installed requires network access to the other clusters of the runtimes.

 ```
 # 1. Create namespace for the agent: